MicrosoftDocs/visualstudio-docs/docs/javascript/unit-testing-javascript-in-visual-studio.md

 * Export Runner (this framework is specific to Node.js Tools for Visual Studio)

 > [!WARNING]
 > An issue in Tape currently prevents Tape tests from running.
-.> If [this PR](https://github.com/substack/tape/pull/361) is merged, the issue should be resolved.
+If [PR #361](https://github.com/substack/tape/pull/361) is merged, the issue should be resolved.

 If your favorite framework is not supported, see [Add support for a unit test framework](#addingFramework) for information on adding support.

 ## Write unit tests

 Before adding unit tests to your project, make sure the framework you plan to use is installed locally in your project.
-This is easy to do using the [npm package installationwindow](npm-package-management.md#npmInstallWindow).
+This is easy to do using the [npm package installation window](npm-package-management.md#npmInstallWindow).

 The preferred way to add unit tests to your project is by creating a *tests* folder in your project, and setting that as the test root in project properties.
 You also need